At a glance

 Where will I work?

-Our internships abroad for engineering students are based in Colombo, Sri Lanka’s bustling commercial hub and former capital.
+Our internships abroad for engineering students are based in Colombo, Sri Lanka’s bustling commercial hub and capital.
 It’s an exciting place to work, and a city of contrasts.
 Colombo boasts a blend of historic and modern buildings, street stalls, luxury shopping malls, and small sidewalk cafes and beachside restaurants.
 With an extensive and affordable public transport network, it’s easy to get around.

 You’ll generally work in an office, but there are also many opportunities for overseeing projects in the field.
 You’ll also live with a local host family.